-Attacker targets waitress: 'He stabbed her in the neck'
+Horrified diners hid from attacker with 'massive knife'

 - Witnesses huddled for cover as police swarmed the scene

-(CNN)Panic spread quickly inside the crowded cafe.
+(CNN)Panic spread quickly inside the crowded café.

 Someone sprinted through the doors with a dire warning: "There is a man with a knife up there, and he's coming this way."